June Jones declines University of Hawaii football coaching job

-June Jones has turned down an offer to return for a second tenure as the University of Hawaii head football coach.
+June Jones has turned down proposed conditions to return for a second tenure as the University of Hawaii head football coach.

 Steinberg said UH’s proposal also called for the athletic director to have final approval on Jones’ hirings for assistant coaches.
 “Which are conditions no coach really agrees to,” Steinberg said.
 “June said, ‘under these circumstances, how can I take this job and not do what I did the first time I was here?
 Which was choose coaches who will be the best.’”